BitcoinDesign/Guide/guide/payments/send.md

 ## Transaction processing

-Processing times may also differ a lot between on-chain and Lightning network payments.
+Processing times may also differ between on-chain and Lightning network payments.
 On-chain, pending transactions are bundled into a [new block]({{ '/guide/getting-started/technology-primer/#what-is-a-blockchain' | relative_url }}) roughly every 10 minutes.
-On the Lightning network, [payment routing]({{ '/guide/getting-started/technology-primer/#how-are-payments-routed' | relative_url }}) happens instantly and is largely dependent on the number of nodes involved and their responsiveness.
+On the Lightning network, [payment routing]({{ '/guide/getting-started/technology-primer/#how-are-payments-routed' | relative_url }}) happens instantly and is largely dependent on the number of nodes involved, as well as their liquidity and processing speeds.

 When transactions take longer than expected, users need to be clearly informed about the status.
 In scenarios like in-store payments, speedy confirmation is of the essence, as the user wants to move on, and the merchant may have other customers waiting.
 In-app status updates can be coupled with notifications to ensure that both parties are confident that everything is in order.